mmmsued/mesecons_audio/README.md

 Der Mod »Mesecons Audio« ermöglicht es, Audiodateien in Minetest/Luanti einzubinden und mit mesecons zu starten.
 Abhängigkeit: default, mesecons.

 With this mod you can use audio files in Minetest/Luanti and start them with mesecons.
-You need the mesecons_audio privileg for setting (but not for playing).
+You need the mesecons_audio privileg for settings (but not for playing).
 Depends: default, mesecons.
 ## [download](https://github.com/mmmsued/mesecons_audio)

 <img src="screenshot.png">